sonic-net/sonic-swss/doc/hft-local-storage.md

 writers; the dedicated service-owned filesystem remains necessary.

-Quota exhaustion, `ENOSPC`, `EIO`, `EROFS`, write/fsync/publication failure, or a format/size-limit failure stops local output for the process.
+Quota exhaustion, `ENOSPC`, `EIO`, `EROFS`, write/fsync/publication failure, or a format/size-limit failure stops local output for the process and closes its receiver.
+Other recipients can continue through generic fanout, but accepted input may remain unpersisted; there is no complete-capture guarantee.
 The policy is **append-until-stop, not retention**: no automatic archive deletion, circular overwrite, or in-process retry loop is provided.